SSWConsulting/SSW.Rules.Content/rules/share-your-developer-secrets-securely/rule.md

 [Do you store your secrets securely?](https://www.ssw.com.au/rules/store-your-secrets-securely/) shows different ways to store your secrets securely.
 When you use .NET User Secrets, you can store your secrets in a JSON file on your local machine.
 This is great for development, but how do you share those secrets securely with other developers in your organization?

+You may be asking what's a secret for a development environment?
+A developer secret is any value that would be considered sensitive.

 <!--endintro-->

+An encryption key or sql connection string to a developer's local machine/container is a good example of something that will not always be sensitive for in a development environment, whereas a GitHub PAT token or Azure Storage SAS token would be considered sensitive as it allows access to company-owned resources outside of the local development machine.

 ### Bad Examples